ornithos/dynamicalSystems/README.md

 ```matlab
 dynamicalSystem(..., 'data', T, ...
 ```
+Missing values may be specified as `NaN` where relevant (note the nonlinear case has not been worked through properly -- caveat emptor!).

 #### Prior (* required)
 ```matlab
 dynamicalSystem(..., 'x0', m0, P0, ...
 ```
 `x0` is the mean of the prior distribution of the latent space (if not given, this is assumed zero), and `P0` is the covariance matrix. `P0` must be specified, as it can have a considerable impact on the inference.
-If unknown, use an ormative prior *with respect to the expected scale of the latent space*.
+If unknown, use a relatively uninformative prior *with respect to the expected scale of the latent space*.
 For brevity a scalar may be given instead of a full covariance matrix, which will be interpreted to mean a spherical covariance matrix with the given variance in each dimension.
 This is also true for the evolution and emission parameters.

 #### Actual latent state
 ```matlab